 If you know your audience well enough, then you’ll know what kind of copy they prefer: humorous, excited (lots of exclamations marks and emojis), reserved, or even philosophical.

-Nonetheless, there’s a range of conversational to formal for each of these different types of audiences, and when it comes to email marketing, you should always try to strike a casual tone.
+Nonetheless, there’s a range of conversational to formal for each of these different types of audiences, and when it comes to email content marketing, you should always try to strike a casual tone.

 If you try the same in your emails, even adding a little bit of your personality, you’ll see great conversions.